jm1021/churchofjesuschrist/_posts/2023-10-15-philippians-colossians-paul.md

 Come as you are but don’t stay as you are

-### Works versus Grace.
+### Works versus Grace

 - Christ makes holy
 - In the process Jesus is with us.
 Phillipians E 4:13 endumenti; Make covenants to feel close to the Lord
 - Think Celestial
 - Love God, love your fellow man

-I have learned that all things is what is in my path, Ukraine, Russia, Israel, Hamas.
-Isaiah 40:29-31 power to weak.
-Lord endows us with power.
+### Armor of God - Admonition of Paul

-Phillipians 2-6,7 9-11
+Ephesians 5:25–33; 6:1–4

-One by One
+Doctrine and Covenants 27:15-18

-New Creation
+One by One, New Creation, Nathan P